The UN Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.

 The Joint Convention requires Contracting Parties to report and to promote open and transparent discussions on the safety of spent fuel and radioactive waste management.
 One mechanism for achieving these objectives is a peer review panel of national programs for spent fuel and radioactive waste management.
 The articles of the Joint Convention call for a review meeting to be held at periods not exceeding three years.

-Since its ratification in August 2003, Australia has submitted six National Reports to the review meetings for the Joint Convention.
+Since its ratification in August 2003, Australia has submitted seven National Reports to the review meetings for the Joint Convention.
 Documents relating to those reviews and Australia’s National Reports are available via the following link.